freddyaboulton/gradio-tools/README.md

 1. StableDiffusionTool - Generate an image from a given prompt using the open source stable diffusion demo hosted on [HuggingFace spaces](https://huggingface.co/spaces/stabilityai/stable-diffusion)
 2. ImageCaptionTool - Caption an image by providing a filepath based on Niels Rogge's [HuggingFace Space](https://huggingface.co/spaces/nielsr/comparing-captioning-models)
 3. ImageToMusicTool - Create an audio clip that matches the style of a given image file based on Sylvain Filoni's [HuggingFace Space](https://huggingface.co/spaces/fffiloni/img-to-music)
+4. StableDiffusionPromptGeneratorTool - Use this tool to improve a prompt for stable diffusion and other image generators based on this [HuggingFace Space](https://huggingface.co/spaces/microsoft/Promptist)
+5. TextToVideoTool - A tool for creating short videos from text.
+Based on this [HuggingFace Space](https://huggingface.co/spaces/damo-vilab/modelscope-text-to-video-synthesis)
+6. WhisperAudioTranscriptionTool - A tool for transcribing audio with Whisper.
+Based on this [HuggingFace Space](https://huggingface.co/spaces/abidlabs/whisper)
+7. ClipInterrogatorTool - A tool for reverse engineering a prompt from a source image.
+Based on this [HuggingFace Space](https://huggingface.co/spaces/pharma/CLIP-Interrogator")

 We welcome more contributions!